 - 6. Public Oversight Committee: The Public Oversight Committee will provide diligent, independent and public oversight of all expenditures of Measure funds by Authority or recipient agencies (County, cities and towns, transit operators, etc).
 The Committee will report to the public and focus its oversight on annual audits, the review and allocation of Measure funds, the performance of projects and programs in the Plan, and compliance by local jurisdictions with the maintenance of effort and Growth Management Program described previously in the Plan - 7.
 Fiscal Audits: All Funds expended by Authority directly and all funds allocated by formula or discretionary grants to other entities are subject to fiscal audit.
 Recipients of Local Streets Maintenance & Improvements or transit (Non-Rail Transit Enhancements, Transportation for Seniors & People With Disabilities programs) funding (County, cities and towns and transit operators) will be audited at least once every five (5) years, conducted by an independent CPA.
 Any agency found to be in non-compliance shall have its formula sales tax funds withheld, until such time as the agency is found to be in compliance. - 8.
-Performance Audits: Each year, the Authority shall select and perform a focused performance audit on approximately one-fourth of the funding categories of the transportation expenditure plan.
+Performance Audits: The following funding categories shall be subject to performance audits by the Authority: Local Streets Maintenance and Improvements (No. 1), Major Streets/Complete Streets/Traffic Signal Synchronization Program (No. 2), Advance Mitigation Program (No. 11), Bus Transit and Other Non-Rail Transit Enhancements (No. 12), Transportation for Seniors and People with Disabilities (No. 13), Safe Transportation for Children (No. 14), Intercity Rail and Ferry Service (No. 15), Pedestrian and Bicycle, and Trail Facilities (No. 16), Community Development Transportation Program (No. 17), and Innovative Transportation Technology / Connected Communities Program (No. 18).
+Each year, the Authority shall select and perform a focused performance audit on two or three of the funding categories listed above, so that at the end of the fourth year all funding categories listed above are audited.
 This process shall commence two years after passage of the new sales tax measure.
-The performance audits shall provide an accurate quantitative and qualitative evaluation of the programs or projects to determine the effectiveness in meeting the performance criteria established by the Authority.
-In the event that any performance audit determines that a program or project is not meeting the performance requirements established by the Authority, the audit shall include recommendations for corrective action including but not limited to revisions to Authority policies or program guidelines that govern the expenditure of funds. - 9.
-Maintenance of Effort (MOE): The average of last three full fiscal years of expenditures of annual transportation funds on local streets, roads and bridges before the vote on new sales tax measure will be the basis of the MOE.
+Additional Performance Audits shall continue on a similar cycle for the duration of the Plan.
+The performance audits shall provide an accurate quantitative and qualitative evaluation of the funding categories to determine the effectiveness in meeting the performance criteria established by the Authority.
+In the event that any performance audit determines that a funding category is not meeting the performance requirements established by the Authority, the audit shall include recommendations for corrective action including but not limited to revisions to Authority policies or program guidelines that govern the expenditure of funds. - 9.
+Maintenance of Effort (MOE): Funds generated by the new sales tax Measure are to be used to supplement and not replace existing local revenues used for local streets and roads purposes.
+The basis of the MOE requirement will be the average of expenditures of annual transportation funds on local streets and roads during 2013-14, 2014-15 and 2015-16 fiscal years, as reported to the Controller pursuant to Streets and Highways

+Code Section 2151, .
 The average dollar amount will then be increased once every three years by the construction cost index of that third year.
-Penalty for non-compliance of meeting the minimum MOE is immediate loss of all local formula money (Local Streets Maintenance and Improvement funds) until MOE compliance is achieved.
+Penalty for non-compliance of meeting the minimum MOE is immediate loss of all Local Streets Maintenance and Improvements funds (No. 1 and 1a) until MOE compliance is achieved.
 The audit of the M.O.E. contribution shall be at least once every five years.
-Any agency found to be in non-compliance shall be subject to annual audit for three years after they come back into compliance. - 10.
-Annual Budget and Strategic Plan: Each year, the Authority will adopt an annual budget that estimates expected sales tax receipts, other anticipated revenue and planned expenditures for the year.
-On a periodic basis, the Authority will also prepare a Strategic Plan which will identify the priority for projects; the date for project implementation based on project readiness and availability of project funding; the state, federal and other local funding committed for project implementation, and other relevant criteria.
-The annual budget and Strategic Plan will be adopted by the Authority Board at a public meeting.
+Any agency found to be in non-compliance shall be subject to annual audit for three years after they come back into compliance.